A friend of my son was giving this table away. I said yes in a heartbeat!

-So, I remember these tables being popular in many homes growing up.
-They are considered Vintage and still sell today.
+I remember these “behind the sofa” tables being popular in many homes growing up.
+They are considered vintage and still sell today.

 This post contains affiliate links where I may make a small commission, at no additional cost to you.
 This helps continue to bring you more free information in helping you with your projects.